Part 4 of the video tutorial picks up here:

 Before we continue, make sure your app is fully committed and pushed to GitHub, GitLab, or Bitbucket.
 We're going to link Netlify directly to our git repo so that a simple push to

-master will re-deploy our site.
+main will re-deploy our site.
 If you haven't worked on the Jamstack yet you're in for a pleasant surprise!

 # The Database